Urdons/RoKeys/README.md

   }
 }

-inputTable { --same layout as bindTable input { --this will likely say token followed by a string of numbers, do not worry as it is just a side effect of using EnumItems
+RoKeys.inputTable { --same layout as bindTable
+  input { --this will likely say token followed by a string of numbers, do not worry as it is just a side effect of using EnumItems
     Value = boolean,
     Toggle = boolean,